tymsztrumpf/Powerboard-frontend/README.md

 # Powerboard
 * Kanban board web application.
 * Monolith REST-API.
-* Real-time changes for multiple users working on same board.
+* Allows multiple users to work simultaneously through real-time updates.
 ## Goal
 Powerboard was created as a 'skill showcase' app and hopefully will help me land my first job as a Java developer.
 ## Technologies